owen2345/activestorage-delayed/README.md

 # Activestorage Delayed

-ActiveStorage for Rails 6 and 7 does not support to upload files in background which in most cases delays the submit process and then making the visitor get bored or receive a timeout error.
+ActiveStorage in Rails 6 and 7 does not support to upload files in background which in most cases delays the submit process and then makes the visitor get bored or receive a timeout error.
-This is a Ruby on Rails gem to upload activestorage files in background by saving them as base64 encoded in the database and be processed later.
+This is a Ruby on Rails gem to upload activestorage files in background by saving them as base64 encoded in the database (important for apps hosted in kubernetes) and be processed later.

+## Features
+- Upload files in background
+- Ability to add new files instead of replacing the old ones when using using `has_many_attached`
+- Ability to upload files with the original filename or a custom one
+- Ability to preprocess the files before uploading them (Rails 7+)

 ## Installation
 - Add this line to your application's Gemfile: